apache/flink/docs/content.zh/docs/dev/table/sql/queries/window-tvf.md

 {{< img src="/fig/tumbling-windows.svg" alt="Tumbling Windows" width="70%">}}

 The `TUMBLE` function assigns a window for each row of a relation based on a time attribute field.
-For SQL queries on streaming tables, the time attribute field must be either [event or processing time attributes]({{< ref "docs/dev/table/concepts/time_attributes" >}}).
+In streaming mode, the time attribute field must be either [event or processing time attributes]({{< ref "docs/dev/table/concepts/time_attributes" >}}).
-For SQL on batch tables, the time attribute field of window table function must be an attribute of type `TIMESTAMP` or `TIMESTAMP_LTZ`.
+In batch mode, the time attribute field of window table function must be an attribute of type `TIMESTAMP` or `TIMESTAMP_LTZ`.
 The return value of `TUMBLE` is a new relation that includes all columns of original relation as well as additional 3 columns named "window_start", "window_end", "window_time" to indicate the assigned window.
 The original time attribute "timecol" will be a regular timestamp column after window TVF.

 `TUMBLE` function takes three required parameters, one optional parameter: